Inflect logo

 Power Analysis

-France offers one of the most stable energy profiles in the European Union, largely due to its commitment to nuclear power.
+France offers one of the most stable energy profiles in the European Union, largely due to its long-term commitment to nuclear power.

 Market Access, Business & Tax Climate